- Publisher policies

 Should a published paper contain one or more significant errors or inaccuracies that change the overall results and conclusions of the paper, the entire paper should be retracted.
 The word 'Retraction' will be used in the title of the Retraction to ensure that it is detected by indexing systems.
 The journal will request an explanation from the author(s) as to how the errors or inaccuracies occurred, and if they are not satisfied with the response they will ask the employers of the authors or some other appropriate body to investigate, and particularly to consider the possibility of fraudulent behaviour.
 The journal will make all reasonable attempts to ensure that such an investigation is carried out with due diligence.

 Notices of retraction will mention the reasons and basis for the retraction.
-They will be published online and in print, be clearly labelled and contain a full reference to the original article.
+They will be clearly labelled and contain a full reference to the original article.
 The Retraction notice is linked to the original article online.
 The PDF of the retracted article will be stamped with the words ‘Retracted’, and other views of the article will be clearly marked as retracted.
 Should an Accepted manuscript be retracted, the Retraction notice will replace the withdrawn article, and will subsequently be published in an issue.

 Author name changes